-With the WordPress interface, you can access a number of free themes to base your site build on.
+With the WordPress interface, you can access several free themes to base your site build on.
 However, like anything you get what you pay for.
-So I’d always recommend purchasing a premium theme that in some cases offers an off-the-shelf ready made website that just needs content and branding.
+So I’d always recommend purchasing a premium theme that in some cases offers an off-the-shelf ready-made website that just needs content and branding.
 A good WordPress theme will cost anything from $40-80.

 Both Squarespace and Wix provide a large number of high quality ready to go templates for free, that should suit most situations.
 Having looked at both, I can confirm the design is top class.